-His comments in an interview with the US network NBC, to be broadcast later Friday, come days after Britain's royals were back in the spotlight with the announcement that Charles' son Prince William is to marry Kate Middleton.
+His comments in an interview with the US network NBC, broadcast late Friday, come days after Britain's royals were back in the spotlight with the announcement that Charles's son Prince William is to marry Kate Middleton.

-Charles' words, which were recorded in August at a castle in Scotland, are apparently at odds with the official position after the couple wed in 2005 that Camilla would have the title Princess Consort.
+Charles's comments, recorded in August at Castle Mey in Scotland, are apparently at odds with the official position after the couple wed in 2005 that Camilla would have the title Princess Consort.

 In extracts carried in British media, Charles hesitated after he was asked whether Camilla, whose current title is the Duchess of Cornwall, would become queen if and when he accedes the throne after Queen Elizabeth II.